 13. Hand Surface Stretch

-For a gentle rehab exercises, simply stretch your hand open over a tabletop, your thigh, or an exercise ball.
+Let’s start with some gentle hand rehab exercises.
+Start by simply stretching your hand open over a tabletop, your thigh, or an exercise ball.
 This is particularly useful if you struggle with a clenched hand after stroke.

 14. Wrist Bend Movement

 For this simple stroke exercise, place your elbow on a table, and then use your non-affected hand to stretch your affected hand at the wrist.
 Stretch backward, then stretch forward.
 Perform this movement slowly for a total of 5 reps.

 Next place your affected hand on the table with your palm down.
 Then, use your non-affected hand to slide your hand to the left and then to the right.
 Focus on initiating the movement solely from your wrist.
 Repeat slowly for a total of 10 reps.